GiovanniZarbo/giovannizarbo.github.io/README.md

 # giovannizarbo.github.io

-Welcome to my (future) stupid page where I will put things I did.
+Welcome to my (future) stupid page where I will (probably not) put things I did.
-They may look good or bad, I will put them if I feel like to do it.
+They may look good or bad, I will put them if I feel like to do it (yeah expect this somewhre in 2000never).